simonmichael/hledger/hledger/hledger.m4.md

 hledger tries to automatically detect ANSI colour and text styling support and use it when appropriate.
 (Currently, it is used rather minimally: some reports show negative numbers in red, and help output uses bold text for emphasis.)
+Colour is not used when the `TERM` environment variable is `dumb`, or `NO_COLOR` is set, or output is not going to a colour-capable terminal.

 You can override this by setting the `NO_COLOR` environment variable to disable it, or by using the `--color/--colour` option, perhaps in your config file,